openaire/usage-statistics-guidelines/README.md

-Source of the documentation for the OpenAIRE Usage Statistics Service Guidelines
+Source of the documentation for the OpenAIRE Usage Counts Service Guidelines

 **See the guidelines at [https://openaire.github.io/usage-statistics-guidelines/](https://openaire.github.io/usage-statistics-guidelines/)**